djaganathan/EclipseToStringBuilderForJson/README.md

 # EclipseToStringBuilderForJson
-Eclipse Custom To String Builder to form as JSON
+Eclipse Custom To String Builder to generate toString method to return a JSON